snorremd/gocomment/README.md

 # gocomment

-A simple comment application for the modern age.
+Not developed any further.

+An experiment in building a comment system.
 Runs a RESTish comment server built on [go](https://golang.org/) and an embeddable client side application built on the [re-frame](https://github.com/Day8/re-frame) framework on top of [ClojureScript](https://clojurescript.org/).